frubino/mgkit/docs/source/introduction.rst

 Rubino, F. and Creevey, C.J.
 2014.
 MGkit: Metagenomic Framework For The Study Of Microbial Communities. .
 Available at: `figshare <http://figshare.com/articles/MGkit_Metagenomic_Framework_For_The_Study_Of_Microbial_Communities/1269288>`_ [doi:10.6084/m9.figshare.1269288].`

 a citation is also available using the :func:`mgkit.cite()` function or using the `--cite` option on all scripts included.
-This will ouput the following
+For example:

-.. program-output:: blast2gff --cite
+.. command-output:: blast2gff --cite

 Links
 -----